-Don’t be fooled into thinking your diversity essay in medical school should be about your race or gender.
+Don’t be fooled into thinking your diversity essay in medical school should only be about your race or gender.
 It’s more than that.
 It’s intended as an exploration of yourself.

 Putting one together, especially if you feel there’s nothing particularly “unique” about you, is hard.
-As a cis white male myself, my background (and upbringing) is pretty standard.
-But you’ve got to get creative if you ever hope to impress admission committees (Adcoms).

 In this article, I’ll try and help with that.
 We’ll cover:

-- Quick things to think about in terms of what makes you diverse
+- Quick things to think about

-- Neat examples you can use to help guide your writing
+- Examples to help guide your writing

 - How other successful med students approached it

-You’ll obviously be restricted a little by whatever prompt you get, but hopefully the following tips can still help!
+You’ll obviously be restricted a little by whatever prompt you get, but hopefully, the following tips can still help!

 Ready?
 Let’s go.